-Council will assess the significance of a proposal or decision early in the decision-making process, and review it, if necessary, over time.
+Council will complete this assessment early in the decision-making process, and review it, if necessary, over time.

-2.2 Criteria to determine the level of significance
+2(b): Criteria to determine level of significance

 Significance is assessed on a case-by-case basis.
-The following non-exclusive list of criteria may be considered as part of the assessment of significance by the Council.
+The following non-exclusive list of criteria may be considered as part of the assessment of significance by the Council.1